6JoeB/Streaker/README.md

 - [x] 1: Add habit button not staying at bottom of screen when no habits showing
 - [x] 2: Add habit button text not centered
 - [ ] 3: [TypeError: Cannot read property 'color' of undefined]
+- [ ] 4: That day is in the future warning has trouble just after midnight

 ### Ideation